 There is no doubt about it; going to the dentist is painful to the wallet as well as to your gums, especially if you haven’t been for ages and have more than one procedure that needs doing.
 While it is certainly a good idea to have your teeth checked at least once a year, many people don’t do this, with the result that they need multiple fillings and/or extractions, not to mention cleaning and scaling, root canal work or caps.

 Young people often need to have braces to straighten their teeth and prevent further problems as they age and this too, is usually extremely expensive.
-Some people decide to go overseas for dental treatment because it is so much cheaper.
+Some people decide to go overseas for dental treatment, such as Dental Veneers, because it is so much cheaper.
 However, is this really a good idea?
 Here are some pros and cons for doing so.

 - Dental treatment is certainly much cheaper in some overseas countries.
 Some people save half the cost.